-Conducting a student survey before or early in the semester is a best practice in any course, but can be especially helpful in a course with students connecting online.
-It signals to students the instructor’s commitment to their learning, builds community, helps identify challenges students may face that the instructor can address, and communicates the instructor’s expectations for the semester.
+Conducting a student survey before or early in the semester signals to students the instructor’s commitment to their learning, builds community, helps identify challenges students may face that the instructor can address, and communicates the instructor’s expectations for the semester.
 This page suggests possible questions faculty could include along with tools to conduct surveys - anonymously or not.
 CER staff are available to help faculty review the submissions from students and suggest how to address the feedback (email firstname.lastname@example.org).

 When adminstering your survey, consider if you will allow students to respond anonymously or not.
 Identifying student responses will allow you to work directly with students on addressing their concerns or unique situation.
 Anonymous surveys may lead students to share their concerns in more detail, but the instructor may find it harder to address the concerns specifically.
 It can still be done.
 For example, the instructor can communication to all students in the class that they should contact their advisor if students report concerns about anxiety or access to technology.
 A blanket statement can ensure all students know of resources and help available to them.